NVIDIA/DALI/docs/advanced_topics.rst

 the overhead of worker threads jumping from core to core and improves performance with CPU-heavy workloads.
 You can set the DALI CPU thread affinity by using the ``DALI_AFFINITY_MASK`` environment variable, which is a comma-separated list of CPU IDs that will be assigned to corresponding DALI threads.
-The number of DALI threads are set during the pipeline construction by the num_threads argument and set_affinity enables thread affinity for the CPU worker threads.
+The number of DALI threads is set during the pipeline construction by the num_threads argument and set_affinity enables thread affinity for the CPU worker threads.

 .. note::